comps/ptef/doc/TEF.md

 ## Standard IO redirection and logging

-When executing any executable, the runner redirects both stdout and stderr to a file inside a `logs` directory in the dirname of `argv[0]`, creating the directory if it doesn't exist.
+When executing any executable, the runner redirects both stdout and stderr to a file inside a `logs` directory in the CWD, creating the directory if it doesn't exist.

 Alternatively, if `TEF_LOGS` env variable exists, path constructed as
 ```